uashraf1981/AWS/Security/README.md

             i) Not real-time, slow e.g. in minutes                            Real-time

             ii) Information in email very basic                             More detailed information

+         *** Basically CloudWatch Metric Filter work on logs received from other services e.g. CloudTrail and the delivery of these events is not real-time.
+However, CloudWatch Event Rules are instantaneous and when you are designing them, you link them with a specific event e.g IAM user creation and they then send notification in real-time.

 Method - II
 -----------